Transactions

 A unique reference string (system or custom-generated) used for idempotency and reliable transaction lookups.

 A unique key used to ensure the transaction is not duplicated on retry.
+May be an empty string for system-generated records.

 Identifier for an associated trade, if applicable.
+Empty string or null when the transaction is not tied to a trade.

 The exact timestamp (ISO 8601 format) when the transaction was first recorded in the system.